antiDigest/SignificantLocations/README.md

 ## SAMASYA with Classify Users:

-1. Why are we even finding locations for a particular user, if we have to recommend the locations from a group (since that is what has more locations). <strong>For each class, the same strategy as mentioned for each user.</strong>
+1. Why are we even finding locations for a particular user <strong>-- for user specific recommendations </strong>, if we have to recommend the locations from a group (since that is what has more locations). <strong>For each class, the same strategy as mentioned for each user.</strong>

 2. How do we extract taste from a set of locations, which have been ranked on the basis of a modified PageRank algorithm ?
 And how do we use those places in a set of similar users ?

-3.

 We want this and for <strong>each class of users</strong>:

 Score|Specification
 ---|---|
-2|Very interesting to most people in general and recommended 1|An OK location to most people in general
+2|Very interesting to Class/User and recommended
+1|An OK location to Class/User
-0|Neutral to most people in general
+0|Neutral to Class/User
--1|Not interesting to most people in general and not recommended -2|I have no idea of what it is
+-1|Not interesting to Class/User and not recommended -2|I have no idea of what it is